 Then the main start screen will be displayed after a test of the device.
+Press the 'ON' button for more than 2 seconds, the audible

-- Press the 'ON' button for more than 2 seconds, the audible alarm will sound for 1 second and the UPS will - The UPS is set to 'Normal mode' after a few seconds.
+- Press the 'UN' button for more than 2 seconds, the audible alarm will sound for 1 second and the UPS will start up. - The UPS is set to 'Normal mode' after a few seconds.
 If the mains voltage is incorrect, the UPS will switch to 'Battery mode', without interrupting the power supply at the output terminals. - Start the load or loads, making sure that the rated power of the device is not exceeded.